Best & Worst Months to Visit Disneyland

 In general, July is not as bad at Disneyland as Walt Disney World.
 You still have the potential for hot weather, but it’s not nearly as humid.
 There’s also an influx of summer tourists, but far fewer than Florida.
 The days around Independence Day are an exception, as they are exceptionally busy despite the blockouts.
 The upside to July 4th at Disneyland is added entertainment and special fireworks.
 Click here to view our July Disneyland Crowd Calendar.

-This makes for the first couple weeks of April the busiest time of year, and also most expensive dates of the year at hotels near Disneyland Resort.
+This makes April one of the busier times of year, and also most expensive dates of the year at hotels near Disneyland Resort.
 This is especially frustrating at Disneyland, a park that was simply not built to accommodate as many guests as cram into the parks during the month of April.

 Normally, there would be two silver linings.
-First, that the last two weeks of April should be quieter as Spring Break winds down.
+First, that the last week-plus of April should be quieter as Spring Break winds down.
 Second, April weather in Southern California is great, with little precipitation and warmer temperatures–but not too warm.
 Click here to view our April Disneyland Crowd Calendar.

-9. October 2023 – Last year, October was once again the second-busiest month, and only narrowly edged out by June for #1.
+9. October – As Halloween becomes increasingly popular, October has become–on average–the second-busiest month of the year.
 That shouldn’t come as a surprise, as October had become increasingly chaotic in “normal” years.
 In large part, this can be attributed to Oogie Boogie Bash – A Disney Halloween Party at Disney California Adventure and more demand for all things Halloween at both parks.

 Then there’s Halloween, and everyone knows that those heathens in California celebrate by taking 13 days off work. 😉 Seriously, though, October has become a really busy month at Disneyland.
 The weather and seasonal entertainment are both great (just check out our Ultimate Guide to Halloween at Disneyland), but crowds are too unpredictable and heavy.
 Click here to view our October Disneyland Crowd Calendar.